 Moses complains to God that he is unable to manage alone the leadership of the people Israel: “I cannot bear the burden of you by myself” (Deuteronomy 1:9) since God has made the people “as numerous as the stars in the sky.”
 But it is not the numbers that makes the burden so great but the fact that each and every Israelite is like a star replete with planets and at the center of an entire system.
 Rabbi Te’omim does not use the word star in the sense of celebrity.
 He uses the word to signal egocentricity.
 Each Israelite believed himself or herself to be massively important thus making the governance of the whole body of Israel too difficult.
 The task was demanding because the people were demanding.
 Even with divine support and encouragement the task was virtually impossible.

 Most remarkable is that despite the burden, Moses wishes for more!
 He prays that God “increase your numbers a thousand-fold” (Deuteronomy 1:10).
-Moses recognizes that that the people Israel are stars in the way that Rabbi Te’omim describes them but realizes that Jews are starts in the way we popularly use the term: outstanding talents who are shining lights in the universe.
-And in know we are stars, perhaps we can appreciate even more our mission to perfect the world under the kingship of God.
+Moses recognizes that that the people Israel are stars in the way that Rabbi Te’omim describes them but realizes that Jews are stars in the way we popularly use the term: outstanding talents who are shining lights in the universe.
+And in knowing we are stars, perhaps we can appreciate even more our mission to perfect the world under the kingship of God.